 With the right moves, a bosu ball can take your workout from just okay to next-level.

-The bosu ball may look a little odd, but this half-platform, half-exercise-ball hybrid is a great tool to switch up your typical routine.
-It basically takes some of your favorite moves—planks, burpees and lunges, for starters—and makes them that much more challenging by adding in a balance component and waking up your muscle stabilizers.
-Plus, it gives you a better range of motion, so you can try more challenging exercises as you become stronger.
-To get you started, Hannah Davis, C.S.C.S., developed this beginner-friendly bosu ball workout.
-Not only does it give you a full-body blast, but you'll be out the door in under 15 minutes.
-Here we go!
+The bosu ball may look a little odd, but this half-platform, half-exercise ball hybrid is a great tool to switch up your typical routine.
+In short, the bosu ball basically takes some of your favorite moves—planks, burpees, and lunges, for starters—and makes them that much more challenging by adding in a balance component and waking up your muscle stabilizers.
+(Related: The Powered-Up Plank Workout That HIITs Your Core Hard)

 How it works: Grab some space and perform these exercises in order for the recommended rep range.
 Do 2 to 3 rounds of these bosu ball exercises.

-A. Stand with feet at hip-width distance holding bosu (platform) flat side to chest.
-Hinge forward at hips; bring bosu down to the floor.
+A. Stand with feet at hip-width distance holding bosu ball flat side to chest.
+Hinge forward at hips; bring bosu ball down to the floor.

 B. Jump back into plank position with shoulders over wrists, and perform a push-up.